nvim-treesitter/nvim-treesitter/README.md

 For details on these and how to help improving them, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 >[!CAUTION]
 > This is a full, incompatible, rewrite.
-If you can't or don't want to update, check out the [`master` branch](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/README.md) (which is locked but will remain available for backward compatibility).
+If you can't or don't want to update, specify the [`master` branch](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/README.md) (which is locked but will remain available for backward compatibility).

 # Quickstart